cuckydev/PSXFunkin/COMPILE.md

 You'll also need to install `tinyxml2`, `ffmpeg` (you may also need to install `avformat` and `swscale` separately), and `cmake`, which of course, depends on your distro of choice.

 ## Compiling mkpsxiso
-Download mkpsxiso's source from https://github.com/Lameguy64/mkpsxiso, cd to it, and run these two commands.
+Download mkpsxiso's source from https://github.com/Lameguy64/mkpsxiso, cd to it, and run these few commands.

-`cmake -B build -DCMAKE_BUILD_TYPE=Release` (add `-G "MinGW Makefiles"` to the end of this if you're using MSYS2)
+- `cmake -B build -DCMAKE_BUILD_TYPE=Release` (add `-G "MinGW Makefiles"` to the end of this if you're using MSYS2)

-`cmake --build build --config Release`
+- `cmake --build build --config Release`

-Finally, do `sudo cp build/mkpsxiso /usr/local/bin/mkpsxiso` (MSYS2 doesn't have sudo, so just omit it)

-This will allow you to call mkpsxiso from anywhere (like the PSXFunkin repo).
+- `cmake --install build`

 ## Copying PsyQ files
 First, go to the [mips](/mips/) folder of the repo, and create a new folder named `psyq`.